 It is a symbol of marriage in Vietnam (and traditionally used by the families of the bride and groom) and is also offered as a form of hospitality in Malaysia.

 Chewing betel quid is an important and popular cultural activity also in Bhutan, Bangladesh, Pakistan, Maldives, India, Nepal, Philippines, Palau, Cambodia, Taiwan, Sri Lanka, China, Laos, Yap, Guam, Papua New Guinea, Thailand, Solomon Islands, Vanuatu and Indonesia.

-If you've traveled extensively around here, you've probably noticed some places with a red mouth and weird teeth (or even sidewalks completely tinted red because of the spit).
+If you've travelled extensively around here, you've probably noticed some places with a red mouth and weird teeth (or even sidewalks completely tinted red because of the spit).

 Voilà, now you know what we are talking about!